-(19) Other costs limited by Award or NOFA, or as established by the Board.
+(18) Other costs limited by Award or NOFA, or as established by the Board.

 §13.4.
-Set-Asides, Regional Allocation, and Priorities.
+Set-Asides, Regional Allocation, and NOFA Priorities.

 (a) Set-Asides.
 Specific types of Activities or Developments for which a portion of MFDL funds may be reserved in a NOFA will be grouped in Set-Asides.
 The Soft Repayment Set-Aside, CHDO Set-Aside, and General Set-Aside, as described below, are fixed Set-Asides that will be included in the annual NOFA (except if CHDO requirements are waived or reduced by HUD).
 The remaining Set-Asides described below are flexible Set-Asides and are applicable only if identified in a NOFA; flexible Set-Asides are not required to be programmed on an annual basis.
+The Board may approve Set-Asides not described in this section.
 The amount of a single award may be credited to multiple Set-Asides, in which case the credited portion of funds may be repositioned into an oversubscribed Set-Aside prior to a defined collapse deadline.
 Applications under any and all Set-Asides may or may not be layered with other Department Multifamily programs except as provided in this section or as determined by the Board to address unique circumstances not addressed by these rules.

 (1) Fixed Set-Asides:

 (A) Soft Repayment Set-Aside.
 The Soft Repayment Set-Aside will be funded primarily with NHTF allocations received by the Department.
 The Soft Repayment Set-Aside is reserved for developments providing Supportive Housing and/or extremely low-income and rent restrictions that would not exist otherwise.
-Soft repayment loans may be structured as deferred payable, deferred forgivable, or Surplus Cash flow loans at an interest rate as low as 0%.
-It is the responsibility of the Applicant to account for any Eligible Basis and/or taxable event implications when requesting any of the potential loan structures available in this set-aside.
-Applicants seeking to qualify under this set-aside must propose Developments that meet either the requirements of clause (i) or (ii) of this subparagraph:
+Applicants seeking to qualify under this set-aside must propose Developments in which all Units assisted with MFDL funds are available for households earning the greater of the poverty rate and 30% AMI, and have rents no higher than the rent limits for extremely low-income tenants in 24 CFR §93.302(b) and that meet either the requirements of clause (i) or (ii) of this subparagraph:

-(i) The Supportive Housing requirements in 10 TAC §11.1(d)(121) including the underwriting considerations for Supportive Housing Developments in 10 TAC §11.302(g)(3) of this title (relating to Underwriting and Loan Policy); or
+(i) The Supportive Housing requirements in 10 TAC §11.1(d)(122) including the underwriting considerations for Supportive Housing Developments in 10 TAC §11.302(g)((4) of this title (relating to Underwriting and Loan Policy); or